 And already, some estimates suggest as much as $1 of every $20 spent by consumers worldwide goes toward wellness, according to recent data from The Global Wellness Institute.

 One way to make the most out of your wellness spending: Apply for the Paceline Card, which offers up to 5% cash back1 on Health & Wellness purchases, like groceries, gear, and your gym membership.
-And with the Paceline app, you can explore many wellness incentives so you can get rewarded for being healthy.
+And with the Paceline app, you can get paid to get healthy.

 How Much You Should Spend on Wellness